-save the date – this year’s festival will run from 1 to 3 October 2017 and will celebrate age through film screenings, workshops and discussions.
+save the date – this year’s festival will run from 1 to 5 October 2017 and will celebrate age through film screenings, workshops and discussions.
+Our partners this year include the National Science and Media Museum and Age UK.

 Have a look below to see what happened last year and please get in touch through our contact page if you would like to be involved.